Make this White Wine Sangria recipe for parties. This white sangria recipe is easy to make with fresh or frozen fruit and Pinot Grigio wine.

 The sangria fruit will keep the sangria nice and cool, too!

-How to serve up White Wine Sangria
+How to serve up sangria

 You should invest in a sangria pitcher set if you love to serve sangria recipes.